Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 1. Subaru Crosstrek

 Like most Subaru models, the Crosstrek has the Subaru Eyesight safety system.
-The system comprises two cameras placed near the rear-view mirror.
+The system is set up as two wide-angle cameras placed near the rear window.

-Other Subaru models with the EyeSight dash cam include:
+Other Subaru models with the EyeSight rear-facing camera include:

 - Subaru WRX